mixu/cssbook/input/1-positioning.md

 ## The clearfix

 The clearfix technique is an enhancement over basic float clearing.
 The clearfix is a small piece of CSS that is used by many developers who work with floats.
-Over the years, there have been several different versions of the clearfix - the modern versions are less terrible since they contain fewer old-IE -specific fixes.
+Over the years, there have been several different versions of the clearfix - the modern versions are less terrible since they contain fewer old, IE-specific fixes.

 A clearfix combines several desirable properties into one class: